Shruti-1008/Weather_Dashboard/README.md

-# ☁️ Cloudy — Weather Dashboard iudgfovihiodfv
+# ☁️ Cloudy — Weather Dashboard!

 A beautiful and responsive **weather dashboard** built with HTML, CSS, and JavaScript.